Samyama Yoga Center

 1.)
 One of the best selection of teachers in the bay area who are both good at teaching and have been practicing yoga for many years themselves

 2.)
 It feels like there really is a community here–people are chit-chatting and hugging after class.
 It’s $49 for one month of unlimited yoga for new students so that’s a great value and it allows you to really check out the studio and take classes with all different types of teachers to see if the studio is a good fit for you

 1.)
 Physical space isn’t that nice–two individual bathrooms are located in the back behind the yoga studio.
 There are no showers and the ventilation isn’t that great (the no showers part is particularly difficult if you go to a very sweaty heated class because you have to go home to shower or else you are gross.)
 I enjoy heated yoga classes but I think I would stick with the vinyasa classes here since their heating system isn’t very advanced and the air would get stinky and stuffy

 Yoga is Youthfulness

 Yoga is Youthfulness specializes in Ashtanga and Mysore.
-My favorite class here is the handstand clinic on Thursday nights with Julianne Rice.
+My favorite class here is the handstand clinic on Thursday nights with Julianne Rice (as of May 2019, I’m not sure this is offered anymore).
 Julianne gets to the point and you focus on technique.
 Just when you start to master one technique, she pushes you to advance to the next one, so you are constantly being challenged.
 All the teachers, including Julianne, have been practicing yoga for decades and I appreciate that this studio is not a yoga teacher “starter” studio because it generally doesn’t hire yoga teachers who are just dabbling in the practice or only recently started teaching.